The Detective (novel): Plot summary

 Joe Leland, a private detective, begins investigating a case for the recently widowed Norma MacIver.
 Norma requests that Leland find out everything he can about her deceased husband.
 Norma requests Leland personally because her husband had mentioned knowing him in the past.

 It turns out that Leland and Colin MacIver served in the same military unit during World War II, but at different times.
 Leland interviews Colin's first wife, Colin's mother, and the security guards at the track where Colin supposedly killed himself.

 Norma introduces Leland to her neighbor and former therapist, Dr. Wendell Roberts.
 During their conversation, Wendell reveals that he knew Leland's wife Karen.
 It is revealed that Wendell was friends with the man with whom Karen Leland had had an affair.

-As Leland's investigation deepens he uncovers evidence of corruption and murder.
-Eventually, Leland discovers that Colin was connected to a homicide during Leland's earlier life with the police department as a detective.
+As Leland's investigation deepens, he uncovers evidence of corruption and murder.
+He eventually discovers that Colin was connected to a homicide that occurred earlier in Leland's career as a detective.
 During the investigation of Teddy Leikman's death, a confession was obtained from Felix Tesla, Leikman's roommate.
-Tesla was subsequently executed by electric chair.
-It turned out that Colin MacIver was the true murderer.
+Tesla was subsequently executed by electric chair, and it is revealed that Colin MacIver was the actual murderer.
 Joe's partner, Mike Petrakis, managed to decipher Colin's coded notes and reveal a paper trail of corruption.